 Career Growth as Transcriptionist

 Once you begin working, it’s not necessary to do only transcriptions for the rest of your life.
-There’re several other positions where you can work, once you’re a successful transcriptionist.
+There’re several other positions where you can work once you’re a successful transcriptionist.
 These are also full-time positions.

 - Transcription Proofreader: As the term implies, this is a job you can take when you have adequate experience and proper certifications.
 It involves proofreading transcripts submitted by transcriptionists and checking them for errors, grammatical and spelling mistakes.
 The median pay for transcription proofreaders is $15.50 per hour.
-And the median salary is $52,659 per year, though the figure can be higher depending upon experience.
+And the median salary is $52,659 per year, though the figure can be higher depending on experience.

 - Transcription Editor: You can also work as a transcription editor when you have enough experience.
 This means you’ll be editing transcripts to make them concise by eliminating useless details.
 This is also a skill that you’ll acquire after working for three to five years as a transcriptionist.
 On average, transcription editors can earn $51,260 per month or more, depending on the location.

-According to various sources, a transcription proofreader and transcription editor can both earn more than $92,000 per year, if they have enough experience, hold necessary certifications and have superb skills.
+According to various sources, a transcription proofreader and transcription editor can both earn more than $92,000 per year, if they have enough experience, hold necessary certifications, and have superb skills.
 Though this figure isn’t very significantly higher than the median pay of a skilled transcriptionist, there’re several other perks that transcription proofreaders and transcription editors get.